 Instructor Cadre Meetings

 Conduct initial, pre-course, daily, and close-out instructor cadre meetings.
 These provide opportunities to plan, organize, preview materials, review training and exercises, and identify and address concerns and issues.
 Consider using an informal After Action Review process.
 Instructor cadre meetings are critical for instructors who do not have previous experience with the course.
-Additional information is located in the Course Coordinator's Guide, PMS 907
+Additional information is located in the NWCG Standards for Course Delivery, PMS 901-1.

 Self-Direct (Online) Delivery